survivejs/webpack-book/manuscript/techniques/01_dynamic_loading.md

 To recap:

 * `require.context` is an advanced feature that's often hidden behind the scenes.
 If you have to perform a lookup against a large amount of files, use it.
-* If you write a dynamic `import` in a certain form, webpack will generate a `require.context` call.
+* If you write a dynamic `import` in a certain form, webpack generates a `require.context` call.
 The code reads slightly better in this case.
 * The techniques work only against the file system.
 If you have to operate against urls, you should look into client-side solutions.

-I will show you how to handle web workers with webpack in the next chapter.
+The next chapter shows how to use web workers with webpack.